-Yeah, we’ll leave that to the imagination.
-Aquilino points to dark tanks that house two white abalone.
+Aquilino then points to dark tanks that house two white abalone.
 She says this is where the mood is set.

-"We have lighting that is attached to an astronomic clock that has lights that come on and off the same time the sun rises and sets in the abalone’s native range in southern california," says Aquilino.
-"We have the temperature manipulated, feed them lots of algae, We sometimes play some Barry White.
+"We have lighting that is attached to an astronomical clock that has lights that come on and off the same time the sun rises and sets in the abalone’s native range in southern california," says Aquilino.
+"We have the temperature manipulated.
+We feed them lots of algae.
+We sometimes play some Barry White."

-She mentions the tune, "My First, My Last, My Everything."
-Appropriate, yes?
+She mentions the song "My First, My Last, My Everything."

 "We were ecstatic.
 In our care was a very small but important ray of hope for this entire species," says Aquilino.